-Ties have warmed since Taiwanese President Ma Ying-jeou replaced President Chen Shui-bian last May.
-Chen often angered Beijing by threatening to formally declare independence.
+Ties have warmed since Taiwan's president, Ma Ying-jeou, replaced President Chen Shui-bian last May.
+Chen often angered Beijing by promoting formal independence for Taiwan.

 In October, the Bush administration notified Congress of possible arms sales to Taiwan of up to $6.4 billion, including Patriot "Advanced Capability" antimissile batteries, Apache attack helicopters and Harpoon anti-ship missiles.